Kirsten Metzger-Gilbert, MA, CCC-SLP

 She has a four-legged fur-baby named Gino, who thinks he’s human.
 In her spare time she enjoys yoga, work-out classes, spending time with friends and family, and eating her way through the DMV any chance she gets.
 Living in D.C. has been a dream come true!

 Emily joined Building Blocks Therapy in September 2017 as a Speech-Language Pathologist.
 She received her Bachelor’s degree from Indiana University, where she majored in Speech and Hearing Sciences and minored in Human Development and Family Studies.
 She then received her Master’s degree in Speech-Language Pathology from The George Washington University.
 Emily enjoys working with toddlers and school-aged children with a variety of needs, ranging from articulation and language disorders to autism spectrum disorders, among other disorders.
 She is especially interested in collaborating as a team with other professionals, as well as parents, after her experience with early intervention services during her graduate externship.
-Emily received training in PECS Level I, Core Vocabulary, and PRC Accent Device, and will complete the Introduction to PROMPT course in September 2017.
-In her free time, when she’s not busy planning her New Year’s Eve wedding, she enjoys exploring D.C. with her pup, Nelly, watching her favorite football team the New England Patriots, traveling, and spending time with family and friends.
+Emily received training in PECS Level I, Core Vocabulary, and PRC Accent Device, and Introduction to PROMPT.
+Emily will be attending the Hanen program, It Takes Two to Talk in May 2018.
+In her free time she enjoys exploring D.C. with her pup, Nelly, watching her favorite football team the New England Patriots, traveling, and spending time with family and friends.